mmuniro/Medical-Costs-Analysis-Project/README.md

 ## Executive Summary

-This report presents a comprehensive analysis of medical insurance charges based on a dataset of 1,000 insurance records.
-The analysis examines the relationship between insurance charges and various demographic and health factors including age, gender, BMI, number of children, smoking status, and geographic region.
+This report presents a comprehensive analysis of medical charges based on a dataset of 1,000 patient records.
+The analysis examines the relationship between medical charges and various demographic and health factors including age, gender, BMI, number of children, smoking status, and geographic region.

 ## Dataset Overview